divbloxjs/dx-svelte-starter/README.md

 git fetch upstream
 git rebase upstream/main
 ```
-You should now be able to pull any changes from this template as they come in.
+You should now be able to pull any future changes from this template using the above commands to fetch and rebase.

-***It might be necessary to rename your upstream branch when using Github Desktop so that it does not see it as a conflicting branch name.
-You can do this within Github Desktop if you have trouble fetching from the upstream***

 ## Once you have the template fetched on your local machine
 To get started run: